John Caldwell (boxer): Caldwell v Gilroy

 North Belfast's Freddie Gilroy had been a friend and rival of Caldwell in both the amateur and professional ranks.
 Gilroy had made a name for himself in the world bantamweight division and a clash with Caldwell for the British and Empire titles was set for the King's Hall on Saturday, 20 October 1962.

 The prize at stake was a crack at Jofre and a record crowd of 15,000 were in attendance.
-Gilroy, the underdog, won the fight when Caldwell was forced to retire with a cut eye at the end of the ninth round.
+Gilroy, the underdog, won the fight when Caldwell was forced to retire despite dominating the fight and well ahead on points with a cut eye at the end of the ninth round.
 For the victor, there was to be no crack at Jofre, only speculation of a rematch, which would have been a promoter's dream.
 However, the rematch never took place as Gilroy retired after the King's Hall clash.

 Gilroy is on the record as saying that in his view the fight was a needless one that should never have taken place.
 There is no doubt that the media hyped the occasion as a grudge match between North Belfast's Gilroy and West Belfast's Caldwell.
 For Caldwell, due to the damage his eyes received during the fight, it was a bout that signalled the waning of his career.

 "I thought truly that I was ahead when the fight was stopped and I really wanted a rematch with Freddie ...
 [I] had a feeling though when I saw him afterwards that he would never fight me again and I was proved right in the end.
 In that fight, I suffered very severe cut eyes and after that I was always having difficulty with my eyes."